chaos-mesh/website/docs/simulate-physical-machine-chaos.md

 #### Time offset

 To simulate a time offset scenario, you need to set the action to "clock".
-For the corresponding configurations, refer to [Configurations of simulating time faults](simulate-time-chaos-on-physical-nodes.md#configurations-of-simulating-time-faults).
+For the corresponding configurations, refer to [Parameters for simulating time faults](simulate-time-chaos-on-physical-nodes.md#parameters-for-simulating-time-faults).